exercism/v3/languages/python/reference/exercise-concepts/phone-number.md

  - to use the module, the `import` syntax can be used

 **strings**
- - Characters in a string can be accessed with *bracket notation* since they are iterable
+ - Characters in a string are *iterables* and are subject to index and slice access as described below
  - strings are immutable, and so cannot have values assigned
  - new strings can be created, however
  - `<string>.format()` can be used to replace values in a string